1. Why add a Nobel Climate Change Prize ?

 The Board of the Nobel Foundation decided that after this addition, it would allow no further new prizes.
 The Board of the Nobel Foundation has thus the ability to reverse its decision made 50 years ago.

-Should a donation be requested by the Nobel Foundation to finance the Climate Prize, a People’s fund for the Climate Nobel will be created with the mission to raise the annual $1M of the award.
+Should a donation be requested by the Nobel Foundation to finance the Climate Prize, a fund for the Climate Prize will be created with the mission to raise the annual $1M of the award.

 After the addition in 1968 of the Nobel Prize in Economics, the Board of the Nobel Prize decided that no new Nobel Prize would be added.
-This is a decision that the board can reverse at anytime, but we need to show the Nobel Prize Board the amazing support a new Nobel prize for the Fight Against Climate Change has.
-Nobel Prize gives an exposure like no other to important issues and outstanding contributions to the fight against Climate Change should be one of the prizes supported by the Nobel Foundation.
+This is a decision that the board can reverse at anytime, but we need to show the Nobel Prize Board the amazing support a new Climate Prize for the Fight Against Climate Change has.

-Those two battlefronts require different types of actions and research, and should be given the spotlight equally.
+Those three battlefronts require different types of actions and research, and should be given the spotlight equally.

 Not seeing an answer to a question you have?
 Let us know!